Fort Collins Mennonite Fellowship

 NOTE: We've streamlined our website and hope you like it.
 Please check out our new Groups & Activities > Homeless Outreach section!

 Sun.
-Service: 10:00 am (outdoor in summer; otherwise, indoor or Zoom) | Womynfolk: 1st Mon, 6:30 pm | Mennopints: 1st or 2nd Fri, 4:30 pm
+Service: 10:00 am (in-person or Zoom) | Womynfolk: 1st Mon, 6:30 pm | Mennopints: 1st or 2nd Fri, 4:30 pm | Office: (970) 658-2623

 Picture